Iovva/Hypera-Social-Network/README.md

 <br>

 ## Frameworks used
-It uses JavaFX for the graphic design and PostgreSql for the app database.
+Made entirely using Java, with JavaFX for the GUI and UX design, CSS for styling and a PostgreSQL database for persistent storage.

 <br>